 Not really, it’s only 3/100,000 of 1 % (0.000003%) of the galaxy.

-Hard to visualize?
+Difficult to visualize?
 Imagine you shrunk the galaxy down to the volume of the Superdome.
 Now imagine you’re up in the nosebleed section.
-At that scale picture a four-foot-wide beach ball at mid-field.
+At that scale, picture a four-foot-wide beach ball at mid-field.
 That sphere, a few centimeters over a meter, would represent the 122 light-year bubble of stars exposed to the energy waves emitted from the planet in 1945.
 It’s unlikely anything outside of that beach ball even knows we exist.

 Knowing how small the portion of the galaxy is that may know of our existence, consider this: every day that sphere’s radius grows, its surface grows exponentially.
-In other words the potential pool of star systems learning of our existence is growing daily, and at an ever-increasing rate.
+In other words, the potential pool of star systems learning of our existence is growing daily, and at an ever-increasing rate.

-What if 33 years ago, back when that bubble was the size of a basketball, a relatively advanced civilization in our galactic backyard received the signal and blasted a return message our way?
+What if 33 years ago—back when that bubble was the size of a basketball—a relatively advanced civilization in our galactic backyard received the signal and blasted a return message our way?
 We’ll receive it thirty-three years later (today).
 Therefore, any instant replies beamed in the last 32+ years are still en route.

 Side note: I often muse over the idea that somewhere there’s an alien race agonizing over who shot JR as they painfully wait for the next season of Dallas to reach their planet.
 Who knows, there may even be a cultural niche of Elvis Presley fans on some remote rock (there’s some bad news heading their way circa 1976).

 People and politicians often ask, ‘Why should we spend money listening for aliens?
 It’s not like they’ll balance the federal budget for us.’
-That’s tantamount to a five year old asking, ‘Why should I go to school?
+That’s tantamount to a five-year-old saying, ‘Why should I go to school?
 There’s nothing they can teach me.’
-Setting aside man’s innate curiosity and our desire to answer the burning questions: ‘Are we alone?’ and ‘Is there anybody out there?’ there are more practical reasons to search.
+Setting aside man’s innate curiosity and our desire to answer the burning questions—Are we alone?
+Is there anybody out there?—there are more practical reasons to search.

-Copyright secured by Digiprove © 2011 Dean Cole
+Copyright secured by Digiprove © 2011-2016 Dean Cole